Best 5G phones 2023

 The best 5G phones aren't just for enthusiasts anymore

-For those who want to get to the best network speeds, the Galaxy S22+ is a clear winner thanks to its impressive hardware design and support for 5G on every carrier.
-Samsung's commitment to software updates also helps buyers feel confident that they'll be able to use this phone for years to come, not to mention, sell it at a higher price.
+If you want the best network speeds and you can afford the $1,000+ price tag, the Samsung Galaxy S24 Ultra is a clear winner, thanks to its impressive hardware design and support for 5G on every carrier.
+Samsung's commitment to software updates also helps buyers feel confident that they'll be able to use this phone for years to come.
+The Galaxy Z Flip 6 is our pick for the best 5G folding phone.
+It's easier to live with as it's more compact than the Z Fold 6, and cheaper as well.